 A: Sometimes your child may want to avoid school and this may indicate that there are wider issues that need addressing.
-Please send your child to school and contact their Head of Year or Pastoral Support Manager about the situation so that they can investigate any possible issues your child may be having.
-Please see 'Contact Us' page for their details.
+Please send your child to school and contact their tutor about the situation so that they can investigate any possible issues your child may be having.
+Please see 'Contact Us' page for tutor contract details.

-Q: My child is definitely ill with a fever.
+Q: My child is definitely ill.
 What should I do next?

-A: Contact the 24 hour absence line on 01803 408841, or email email@example.com by 9 am on the morning of the absence.
+A: Contact the 24 hour absence line on 01803 408841, or email firstname.lastname@example.org by 9 am on the morning of the absence.
 We may ask you to provide medical evidence, in the form of a copy of a prescription, a medical appointment card or a doctor’s note (for a lengthy absence) upon your child’s return.
 If the illness is so severe that the absence will be for a week or more, we can arrange for work to be sent home to reduce the disruption to your child’s education.
-Please contact the Pastoral Support Manager of your child’s year group to arrange this.
+Please contact your child’s tutor to arrange this.
 See 'Contact Us' page for their details.

-Q: My child has a doctor’s appointment during school time.
+Q: My child has a medical appointment during school time.
 What should I do?

-A: Please try to avoid doctors’ and dentists’ appointments during the school day.
-Appointments with your GP are usually available after school hours as surgeries are open until at least 5 pm.
-If your child must attend an appointment, for example at hospital where there is less flexibility, please ensure that he/she attends school for part of the day at least and use the pink notes in your child’s planner to advise why he/she will be arriving late or leaving early.
+A: Please try to avoid appointments during the school day.
+Appointments with your GP or dentist are usually available after school hours as surgeries are open until at least 5 pm.
+If your child must attend an appointment, for example at hospital where there is less flexibility, please ensure that they attend school for part of the day at least and provide evidence of the appointment, such as an appointment letter or email from the hospital/clinic.

-Q: There is a family wedding during term-time.
+Q: There is a family event during term-time.
 Can we take the day/s as holiday?